davido/gerrit-oauth-provider/src/main/resources/Documentation/config.md

     client-secret = "<client-secret>"
     root-url = "<phabricator url>"

+  # The office365 has been renamed to azure and is deprecated.
   [plugin "@PLUGIN@-office365-oauth"]
     client-id = "<client-id>"
     client-secret = "<client-secret>"
     tenant = "<tenant (optional defaults to organizations if not set)>"

+  [plugin "@PLUGIN@-azure-oauth"]
+    client-id = "<client-id>"
+    client-secret = "<client-secret>"
+    tenant = "<tenant (optional defaults to organizations if not set)>" link-to-existing-office365-accounts = true #Optional, if set will try to link old account with the @PLUGIN@-office365-oauth naming

 ```

 When one from the sections above is omitted, OAuth SSO is used.